hyron-group/reference/plugins-development/build-plugins.md

 };
 ```

-if you as a member of hyron organization, you could make your plugins register automatic when user install it by this way :
+If you as a member of hyron organization, you could make your plugins **registered automatic when user install** it by this way :

 **Step 1 : change your package name into : @hyron/plugins-name**
 or, simple is init your package with hyron organization from begin